image

 They are very different entities with very different functions.
 Their whole orientation and purpose, and even layout are and should be different.

 A flower shop is geared towards taking lots of pretty flowers, displaying them in pleasing ways and turning out lots of floral art related things for consumers' needs such as specialized life cycle events and holidays as well as everyday floral designs.
 A flower shop's primary source of income is from selling floral designing and floral related product.
 A flower shop may have nice work benches and pretty displays of flowers.
+If a flower shop can bring the public inside to look at their products and encourage them to use and buy flowers by any means that they can, they will.
+That includes a pretty website and the occasional do-it-yourself class.
+Teaching is their last priority.

 A floral school, on the other hand, is a learning environment, where everything from the philosophy of the owner down to the physical facilities should support the student's goal of learning floral art......with no cross purposes or conflict.
-At Rittners Floral School our primary source of income is from students' tuitions, not retailing......so we work hard at it.
-At Rittners our presentation area is set up with multiple monitors, and video capacities, and our entire facility is wired for internet access so that we may bring all kinds of learning resources into class.
-We have a terrific specialized floral library, thousands of slides, digital photos, video resources and article files with thousands of additional materials to support our mission.
-In other words, our facility supports students, not retail trade.
+At Rittners Floral School our primary source of income is from students' tuitions, not retailing flowers......so we work hard at it.

 Perhaps another comparison is in order.
 Just before Valentine's Day, a flower shop is concerned with processing lots of flowers and producing a huge number of floral pieces for their customers.
 The owner of the shop may also try to accomodate regular customers...flower purchasers... for their funeral or other floral needs.
 A floral wholesale outlet is trying to sell folks already in the trade, flowers, containers and supplies.
+For any of these places teaching is an extra, not the primary souce of income, and certainly not the first priority.

 Back to Table of Contents